April 28, 2020

 Check out the following article to better recognize the symptoms of homesickness.

-If all else fails, consider returning home
+If all else fails and you're still experiencing homesickness, consider returning home

 Most people will tell you that homesickness slowly but surely fades away.
 Change can be hard at first, but we all experience a lot of changes in our lives and adapting to them helps us grow.
 That being said, if you find yourself extremely unhappy or depressed living abroad, and the only reason is that you’re far away from home, then you should reconsider your living situation.
 Maybe you’ve moved abroad to be with your partner - would they consider moving to your home country instead?
 If you’re working or studying abroad, is there an option to be transferred back?
 Don’t feel bad about living abroad and not liking it; you gave it your best shot and that’s what counts!